 Synapse experiments are a collection of building blocks, called "gizmos", that you can combine to assemble your experiments.
 Gizmos are available for a variety of tasks; including reading input signals, filtering, online spike sorting, data storage, channel mapping and much more.
 Each gizmo can be a single task or comprise a group of tasks bundled together for a particular type of experiment, such as online spike sorting and data storage.

-Options - Configuration options for the item selected in the tree.
+- Options: Configuration options for the item selected in the Processing Tree.

 The Processing Tree

 The Processing Tree shows the parts of your experiment in a hierarchical diagram.
 Each experiment can have many parts or branches that form your experimental "machine."
 It's easiest to identify each branch by looking at the point where signals are input or output.

 RZ processors and other devices that represent the starting point (or potential starting point) for a branch form the trunk of the tree.
 Biological signals are typically acquired by an amplifier, so amplifiers also appears on the trunk of the tree.
 It is important to note that most acquired signals pass through the RZ for processing and storage, but that does not necessarily mean all acquisition gizmos should be added to the RZ branch.
 They should be attached to the device that serves as the primary input source for a particular signal set.

 If a device in your system does not show up automatically in the Processing Tree, you will need to edit the Rig.
 See The Rig.